mjohndus/adminer/docs/upgrade.md

 - Plugins `AdminerJsonColumn` (json-column.php) and [AdminerJsonPreview](https://github.com/pematon/adminer-plugins) by
   Pematon were replaced by new `JsonPreviewPlugin`.

+- Plugin `AdminerLoginIp` (login-ip.php) does not allow empty passwords.
+Use configuration option `defaultPasswordHash` for that.

+- Plugin `AdminerLoginTable` (login-table.php) uses different table to authenticate users and password_hash() method for stored passwords.

 - Plugin [AdminerCollations](https://github.com/pematon/adminer-plugins#adminercollations) by Pematon is replaced by `visibleCollations` configuration option.
 See [Configuration options](/docs/configuration.md) for more information.